 Once your oxidative system kicks in, it generally stays on the job and can keep going long after the other two systems peter out.
 If you reach your top aerobic pace (a point just below your anaerobic threshold, or AT), you should be able to hold on to it for quite a while — hours, if you are well trained.
 And highly trained endurance athletes can hover at or even a little above their AT for an hour or so.|

-The chart below shows how the body’s three energy systems interact and support each other during the first 130 seconds of sustained activity.
+This chart shows how the body’s three energy systems interact and support each other during the first 130 seconds of sustained activity.
 Out in front is the ATP-CP system (blue), providing a short, initial burst of intense energy.
 The glycolytic system (red), only minimally involved at the start, quickly increases its output as the ATP-CP system drops off.
 As more sustained effort becomes necessary, the oxidative system (green) takes over.
 You can see from the transitional phases how the three systems cooperate to provide just the right energy at the right time.

 This article originally appeared as “All Systems Go” in the June 2012 issue of Experience Life.